grhmmckean33/fitness-data-converters/README.md

 # USAGE INSTRUCTIONS:
 Rowing Machine Converter - latest version V2:
 1. Download Rowing Machine Data Converter folder and contents.
-2. Run the stroke_v2.py file contained in the Rowing Machine Converter V2 folder.
+2. From within your chosen Python code compiler (ie. VisualStudio or PyCharm), open and run the stroke_v2.py file contained in the Rowing Machine Converter V2 folder.
 3. The program should run and you can fill in the data by completing the fields and using the data sliders.
 4. When you then hit the 'Submit' button it will then automatically show the conversions on screen as saving the data to the rowing_data6.db.
 5. Open 'DB Browser for SQLite' that you will have installed on your PC and navigate to the rowing_data6.db file and open it to view the data you have just created.

 Handcycle Data Converter - latest version V2:
 1. Download Handcycle Data Converter folder and contents.
-2. Run the hcycle_v2.py file contained in the Handcycle Converter V2 folder.
+2. From within your chosen Python code compiler (ie. VisualStudio or PyCharm), open and run the hcycle_v2.py file contained in the Handcycle Converter V2 folder.
 3. The program should run and you can fill in the data by completing the fields and using the data sliders.
 4. When you then hit the 'Submit' button it will then automatically show the conversions on screen as saving the data to the hcycle_data4.db.
 5. Open 'DB Browser for SQLite' that you will have installed on your PC and navigate to the hcycle_data4.db file and open it to view the data you have just created.